-It is customary for students to submit exams, papers, theses and other projects to their instructors for evaluation during a course or as part of their culminating experience in a degree program.
-When work is submitted for evaluation, the student retains the intellectual property rights to that which has been created, but the original hand-written, typed, or word processing document (or, for a thesis, the original and one copy) or other medium of work (e.g., video tape, audio tape, electronic file) submitted becomes the property of St. Mary's Seminary & University.
+It is customary for students to submit exams, papers, theses, and other projects to their instructors for evaluation during a course or as part of their culminating experience in a degree program.
+When work is submitted for evaluation, the student retains the intellectual property rights to that which has been created, but the original hard-copy or electronic copy submitted becomes the property of St. Mary's Seminary & University.
 In the case of course work, the instructor evaluates the submitted work and communicates the results of the evaluation to the student.
 The faculty member, at his or her discretion, may return the work to the student, retain the work, discard the work, or request that the administration retain the work or place the work in the student's academic record.